ronak132/ronak132.github.io/index.md

 ## About me

 I am a master's student at Texas A & M University pusuring my degree in Computer Science.
-I completed my undergraduate education from Indian Institute of Technology, Hyderabad in 2015 in Electrical Engineering with minor in computer science.
+I completed my undergraduate education from Indian Institute of Technology, Hyderabad in 2015 in Electrical Engineering with a minor in computer science.

 I am currently interning at Cohesity as a software engineering intern.
-I have worked for 2 years, first as software engineer at Bankbazaar and then research assistant at Indian Institute of Science, Bangalore.
+I have worked for 2 years, first as a software engineer at Bankbazaar and then as research assistant at Indian Institute of Science, Bangalore.

 ### more about me

 I am interested in computer vision, machine learning and its application on various aspects, especially which impact life of a common man, making it easy.
 I like playing around with large datasets.

-Projects I worked on :-
+Projects I have worked on :-
 Sketch-tutor :- game designed to learn a new language by sketching the characters in a fun way.

 Age determination by facial recognition - determining age of a person by using the density of wrinkle present on face.